Best Windows hosting: Top 4 ASP.NET hosting options

 - Refund policy: After signing up with a hosting provider, you might become disenchanted with their service.
 In these kinds of situations, it should be easy to request a refund and find another company.
 Businesses that don't offer money-back guarantees are ones that clients should be extremely wary of.

-- Site backups: To ensure that you have a reliable site, your provider should provide a backup schedule.
+- Site backups: To ensure that you have a reliable site, your host should provide a backup schedule.
 This qualification may only apply to managed hosting, however.
 If you decide to opt for an unmanaged solution, you may need to set up a backup schedule yourself.
 In this case, the provider should have a robust knowledge base to enable you to do just that.
+For the highest level of security, daily backups are strongly suggested.

 - Server features: This includes applying for an SSL certificate as well as what level of access the provider allows you to the server.
 Some applications may need more server permissions than others.
 Managed servers rarely give full admin access, so you might need to look at unmanaged options to get full control of the server.